LEGO/assume-aws-sso-role/README.md

 `-h`: Print help text.

+`-b`: Open AWS console for the account after succesful retrieval of credentials.

 `-d`: The AWS session duration in seconds.
 The default is 3600 (1 hour).

 `-e`: The region to use.
 If this is supplied then it overrides any region supplied in the